Is XIV Bulletproof Or Will It Crater When The Time Is Right?

 - Current P/E Ratio: 25.22 - Median 14.65.

 - Current Schiller P/E Ratio: 29.29 - Median is 16.2.
-Historically this gauge has only been higher during the dotcom boom and subsequent bust, and this reading is on par with the 1929 level prior to the Great Depression.
+Historically, this gauge has only been higher during the dotcom boom and subsequent bust, and this reading is on par with the 1929 level prior to the Great Depression.

 - Current Price to Sales Ratio: 2.07 - Median 1.44.
-Currently this is the highest level on record and indicates that stock prices are expanding faster in relation to revenue growth than ever before.
+Currently, this is the highest level on record and indicates that stock prices are expanding faster in relation to revenue growth than ever before.

 Geopolitical Factors Could Add Additional Fire to the Potential Volatility Storm

-The situation in the Asia Pacific region is far from stable and with the belligerent leader of North Korea intent on provoking the U.S. and the Trump administration, there is no telling what the future may bring.
-In fact, very recently President Trump stated that a "major, major conflict with North Korea is possible".
+The situation in the Asia-Pacific region is far from stable, and with the belligerent leader of North Korea intent on provoking the U.S. and the Trump administration, there is no telling what the future may bring.
+In fact, very recently President Trump stated that a "major, major conflict with North Korea is possible."
 This, amongst other geopolitical uncertainties, could light a highly flammable fuse that could produce a violent surge in volatility at any time.

-Long and Short Term Expectations Provided a Number of Scenarios
+Long and Short-Term Expectations Provided a Number of Scenarios

-In a low-volatility environment XIV benefits from backwardation.
+In a low-volatility environment, XIV benefits from backwardation.
 Therefore, if the current suppressed volatility environment resumes, XIV will continue to do well in the future.
 However, if the financial landscape changes, and prior months futures contracts become less expensive than the future months contracts, this will have a negative effect on XIV due to contango.

 The Short-Term Scenario